ovhlabs/knowledge-base/en/_posts/2016-02-25-filebeat-logs.md

 For this you have to tweak two items:

   - the filter configuration in Logstash
-  - the Grokpatterns configuration in Logstash
+  - the Grok patterns configuration in Logstash

 The main idea is to define custom fields in Grok patterns  and to use these Groks in the Filter Section of Logstash.
-Head to the Logstash Configuration interface in the Paas Logs Manager by clicking on `Configuration` in your input panel.
-Here are some valid custom Grok you can use for Apache and Syslog :
+Head to the Logstash Configuration interface in the PaaS Logs Manager by clicking on `Configuration` in your input panel.
+Here are some valid custom Grok you can use for Apache and Syslog:

 ####Grok Pattern configuration